 Protecting your private information is our priority.

-The Qpractice website is a study tips blog site and course membership site.
-By using the Qpractice website, you consent to the data practices described in this statement.
+Qpractice provides products and services, including a study tips blog site and course membership site, for NCIDQ Exam candidates in the United States and Canada.
+By using the Qpractice Websites and Services, you consent to the data practices described in this statement.

 What Information Do We Collect?

-When you visit our website you may provide us with two types of information: personal information you knowingly choose to disclose that is collected on an individual basis and website use information collected on an aggregate basis as you and others browse the site.
+When you visit our Websites, our access, or Services, you may provide us with two types of information: personal information you knowingly choose to disclose that is collected on an individual basis, and website use information collected on an aggregate basis as you and others browse the site.

 1. PERSONAL INFORMATION YOU PROVIDE